Avoid California Divorce Filing Problems by Using NetDivorce for Your Uncontested Divorce

 NetDivorce received the following email on 9/2/2016.
 We receive 4 or 5 similar emails per month.
-If you are a new divorce consumer, this email illustrates a divorce filing problem you really want to avoid.
+If you are a new divorce consumer, this email illustrates divorce filing problems you really want to avoid.

 “urgent!!
 I filed a divorce in alameda county CA. my spouse is agreed everything.
 I did most of document. the judgment is rejected because some forms did not fill out correct.
 I need you to review all documents and guide me to complete the divorce case.
 You still charge the flat fee $129.
 Thanks”

-We don"t know what that problem is, but we can draw some further deductions from the circumstances.
-This person"s case is unlikely to have a small problem, like a clerical error, because the court"s Rejection Notice always states what the problem is.
-If it was a small problem, a person who has made it this far in the divorce process would certainly be able to correct that small problem easily and to re-submit the judgment batch without panicking and contacting anyone else.
+We don’t know what that problem is, but we can draw some further deductions from the circumstances.
+This person’s case is unlikely to have a small problem, like a clerical error, because the court’s Rejection Notice always states what the problem is.
+If it was a small clerical problem, a person who has made it this far in the divorce process would certainly be able to correct that small problem easily and to re-submit the judgment batch without panicking and contacting anyone else.
 So this is likely NOT a small problem.

 Further circumstantial evidence that this is not a minor problem is that the person has declined to tell us in his or her email exactly what the court has said in its Rejection Notice.
 That would tell us exactly what the problem is and what the fix would be.
 The person does not want NetDivorce to know what the problem is until we commit to fixing it for $129 because s/he SUSPECTS that the problem is significant, i.e. more than a $129 fix.
 So do we.

-Often a judgment rejection will go right back to the “easy” first filing.
-Sometimes, it wipes out the service of process such that you thought you had already completed 2 or 3 months of the 6-month waiting period, but you haven"t.
-You"re now back at square on.
+Often a judgment rejection based on divorce filing problems will go right back to the “easy” first filing.
+Sometimes, it wipes out the service of process such that you thought you had already completed 2 or 3 months of the 6-month waiting period, but you haven’t.
+You’re now back at square on.

 “Regrettably, our flat $129 fee does not bring us into cases that have already been filed and have existent problems.
-If you"d hired us for $129 back when you first saw our site, instead of trying to save our fee, we would have made sure that you did not have these problems now.
-We wish you"d hired us.
+If you’d hired us for $129 back when you first saw our site, instead of trying to save our fee, we would have made sure that you did not have these problems now.
+We wish you’d hired us.
 Your existent problems, whatever they are, will likely cost you more than $129 to resolve.
-Good luck,"
+Good luck in your case,”

 Is that a cruel response?
 We hope not.
-Cruelty was not intended, but we have to deal with the facts, and the person"s current situation is likely harsh and expensive.
+Cruelty was not intended, but we have to deal with the facts, and the person’s current situation is likely harsh and expensive.
 There is only a small number of ways to do that and to help as much as we can.
-We also made a referral to an Alameda County “office" paralegal.
-We suspect the cost of the fix will be in the $300-500 range.
+We also made a referral to an Alameda County Legal Document Assistant who will have a local office this person can go into and have someone look at the court’s rejection letter.
+We suspect the cost of the fix will be in the $400-$700 range.